sillsdev/khmer-character-specification/specification.md

 #### 5.2.3.
 Final Consonants <a name="FinalConsonants"></a>

 A final consonant occurs after a vowel in an orthographic syllable.
 For instance, ក /k/ in ស្អែក /sʔaek/ ‘tomorrow’ is a final consonant because it is in the coda position of the syllable and it is pronounced after the vowel ែ /ae/.
-However, it is impossible to do syllable analysis algorithmically because of the ambiguities in determining where the syllable boundaries in a sentence given that spaces are not used in between words in Khmer.
+However, it is impossible to do syllable analysis algorithmically because of the ambiguities in determining where the syllable boundaries in a sentence occur, given that spaces are not used in between words in Khmer.

 According to the data in the Khmer-Khmer dictionary, it is observed that six orthographic consonants are not found in the coda position of orthographic words.
 They are ឆ /cʰ/, ឈ /cʰ/, ផ /pʰ/, ហ /h/, ឡ /l/ and អ /ʔ/.
 There are instances which could be confusing whether they are a final consonant or an initial consonant.
 For instance, ក្រឡ ‘jug’ is composed of three orthographic characters: ក ្រ ឡ, and it may be thought that ឡ is the final consonant.
-It is actually not a case.
+It is actually not the case.
 It is, instead, the initial consonant of the second syllable with an inherent vowel.
 The word is pronounced as /krɑ.lɑɑ/, not /krɑɑl/.

 Consonant clusters are found in the coda position of Pali/Sanskrit loanwords.
 These are unpredictable and the combination can be composed of any two or three consonants which are always left unpronounced, unless an orthographic vowel is placed after them.